Analysis of Multiple Long-Run Relations in Panel Data Models: Introduction

-This paper provides a new methodology for the analysis of multiple long run relations in panel data models where the cross section dimension, $n$, is large relative to the time series dimension, $T$.
-There does not seem to be an existing estimator for this case.
-While there is an extensive literature that considers multiple long run relations for time series models, for panel data models with large $n$ researchers have mainly focussed on a single long run relationship with known long run causal links.
-The panel literature that does consider multiple long run relations assumes $n$ is fixed as $ T\rightarrow \infty ,$ or adopt sequential asymptotics whereby $T\rightarrow \infty $ first followed by $n\rightarrow \infty $, effectively requiring $T$ to be large relative to $n$ and do not cover many applications of interest in economics and finance that involve many cross section units, such as firms and countries, observed over relatively short time spans.
-One example is empirical corporate finance, which investigates the stability of long run relations, including financial ratios, using accounting data, such as Compustat, where thousands of firms are observed over relatively few time periods. \citeN{ColesLi2023} provide examples from a number of sub-fields of corporate finance, including: \ propensity to pay dividends, leverage, \ investment policy, and firm performance.
+This paper provides a new methodology for the analysis of multiple long-run relations in panel data models where the cross section dimension, $n$, is large relative to the time series dimension, $T$.
+While there is an extensive literature that considers multiple long-run (cointegrating) relations for time series models, for panel data models with large $n$ researchers have mainly focussed on a single long-run relation with known long-run causal links.
+The panel literature that does consider multiple long-run relations assumes $n$ is fixed as $T\rightarrow \infty ,$ or adopt sequential asymptotics whereby $T\rightarrow \infty $ first followed by $ n\rightarrow \infty $, effectively requiring $T$ to be large relative to $n$ and do not cover many applications of interest in economics and finance that involve many cross section units, such as firms and countries, observed over relatively short time spans.
+One example is empirical corporate finance, which investigates the stability of long-run relations, including financial ratios, using accounting data, such as Compustat, where thousands of firms are observed over relatively few time periods. \citeN{ColesLi2023} provide examples from a number of sub-fields of corporate finance, including: \ propensity to pay dividends, leverage, \ investment policy, and firm performance.
 Another example is cross country empirical growth studies that use data sets such as the Penn World Tables that provide annual data on a range of macro variables for as many as $n=183$ countries over different time periods, with a maximum time span of $T=70$.
-For both panel data sets one would expect multiple long run relationships between the variables, some of which may be the mean reverting ratios discussed in the macroeconomic and finance literatures.
+For both panel data sets one would expect multiple long-run relations between the variables, some of which may be the mean reverting ratios discussed in the macroeconomic and finance literatures.

-The focus of our analysis is to estimate the number of common long run relations, denoted by $r_{0}$, that might exist amongst the elements of the $ m\times 1$ vector of $I(1)$ variables, $\mathbf{w}_{it},$ in a panel data model with $n$ cross section units observed over $T$ time periods.
-To overcome the problem of eliminating short run dynamics without generating significant uncertainty for identification of the long run, we use $q$ ($ \geq 2$) non-overlapping sub-sample time averages, $\mathbf{\bar{w}}_{i\ell },$ $\ell =1,2,...,q,$ as deviations from their full-sample counterpart, $ \mathbf{\bar{w}}_{i\circ }$.
-These are used to form the covariance matrix for each unit, which is pooled over $i$ to give